cbuitragoh/pyspark_ops/readme.md

 (You can collect data from multiple years), then put it in the data folder.

+Get the data path of data asset uri_file that created with asset.yml file in setup step and add it in: inputs > training_data > path, of job.yml file.

 Then run job.yml and finally monitoring the execution and results.</p>